auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 weaknesses in the client's source of cryptographically-secure randomness.

 Substantial key-stretching is applied to this nonce as part of a full dress rehearsal.
-You could use an output derived from this key stretching computation, though it's also not strictly necessary if startup latency is a concern.
+There is benefit to using an output derived from this key stretching computation; it's best to use something that has been domain-separated from the test output shortly before the full dress rehearsal was completed.

-Then we sample data from the client's cryptographically-secure random sources, and hash those samples with the output.
+However, reusing this key-stretching is also not strictly necessary if startup latency is a concern.
+Next data is sampled from the client's cryptographically- secure random sources, and hash those samples with the output.
 The result can be used to seed a CSPRNG, and all source material needs to then be permanently forgotten.

 The client should sample from whatever cryptographically secure random sources are available.
 Ideally a client would sample both `/dev/urandom` (or comparable